ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 # System architecture and high-level design

-Below are the high-level design goals for "Crash Reporting" feature:
+Below are the high-level goals for "Crash Reporting" feature:

 **Error information collection including exception context**